Thai food is much loved by many of my

 1 lemongrass

-2 red chilies
+2 red chillies

-** blend to a smooth paste
+** blend/process to a smooth paste

 Method

-Remove and cool down for a while.
+Remove from heat and let it cool down a bit.

 Pour into a pot and simmer over low heat.